Last Modified: 8 June 2026

-These online customer terms and conditions (“T&Cs”) are entered into by and between Inforcer Ltd, (company number 14146319 incorporated under the laws of England and Wales) whose registered office is at 128 City Road, London EC1V 2NX, (the “Supplier”) and the Client (as defined below) (individually, a “Party”, and collectively, the “Parties”).
+These online customer terms and conditions (“T&Cs”) are entered into by and between Inforcer Ltd, (company number 14146319 incorporated under the laws of England and Wales) whose registered office is at First Floor, Explore Richmond, 18-24 (even) Paradise Road, Richmond, TW9 1SR, United Kingdom, (the “Supplier”) and the Client (as defined below) (individually, a “Party”, and collectively, the “Parties”).

 The Agreement (as defined below) constitutes a binding legal agreement between the Supplier and the Client and sets forth the terms and conditions pursuant to which the Client may subscribe to the Services and conditions under which the Supplier provides the Client with the Services.

-By clicking on the “Accept” button when entering into an Order Form (unless otherwise provided for in such Order Form) for the Services, or otherwise using and/or permitting any End User to access and/or use any of the Services, the Client:
+By signing the Order Form for the Services (unless otherwise provided for in such Order Form), or otherwise using and/or permitting any End User to access and/or use any of the Services, the Client:

 IF THE CLIENT DOES NOT AGREE TO THESE T&Cs, THE CLIENT, TENANT OR END USERS MAY NOT ACCESS OR USE THE SERVICES.